 When you get to this point, you may wonder why previous fintech programming languages do not make a separate section “Backend.”
 I did this on purpose since each of them suits both backend and frontend development.
 Nevertheless, at Softensy, we mainly use them for the backend.
-To create client-side, we involve other technologies, since we believe they are more suitable for building modular architecture.
+We involve other technologies to create client-side since we believe they are more suitable for building modular architecture.

-To make an interface, you need to describe how different parts of the interface look in each state of the app.
+To make an interface, you need to describe how different parts of the interface look in each app’s state.
 React will effectively update and render only specific components when the data changes.
 Declarative interfaces make the code more predictable and much easier to debug.